 ![]() |

 My first inkling that some people act in similar ways, and so can fit into categories, came as I read the Canadian author Margaret Atwood's book The Robber Bride.
-As I read three different women describe Zenia, the femme fatale villain, I was struck by her resemblance to women and men I knew.
+As I read how three different women described Zenia, the femme fatale villain, I was struck by her resemblance to women and men I knew.
 There is some speculation that the character is based on a woman in Toronto society with a nasty reputation for using and abusing friends, male and female.
-(Can a woman be accused of misogyny when she hates another woman?)
+(Can a woman be accused of misogyny when she hates another woman?
+Evidently this person received her comeuppance)

 Zenia plays the character usually reserved for a man, someone who climbs to the top without counting the lives she destroys.
 She is chameleon like, manipulative, seductive and often admirable.
 The three woman friends in the book have good reasons to hate her.

-After reading the book, I realized Atwood had described someone I knew.
+After reading the book, I realized Atwood had described someone I knew who had been very toxic.
 I recommended the book to several people - asking them if they saw the similarities - some did, others didn't.

 Who are these people?
 I eventually found out.